Oil falls on India's COVID surge, supply increase

 The prospect of an increase in Libyan oil output also put pressure on prices.

-Libya’s National Oil Corporation (NOC) has lifted a force majeure on Hariga port after settling a dispute over its budget with the new government, NOC said on Monday.
+Libya’s National Oil Corporation (NOC) said it had lifted a force majeure on Hariga port after settling a dispute over its budget with the new government.

 Libyan oil production fell last week from 1.3 million barrels per day (bpd) to about 1 million bpd after the NOC declared the force majeure.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Yuka Obayashi in Tokyo; Editing by Kirsten Donovan, Susan Fenton and Bernadette Baum
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Yuka Obayashi in Tokyo; Editing by Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.